HuygensING/alexandria/README.md

   This will run the query given after `-q` or `--query` against the document given after `-d` or `--document`, and show the results.

+* `alexandria info`

+  This will show the version and build date of the app, and the names of the documents and views that are registered.